 We house our hens in an old shed that we converted into a chicken coop.
 This not only keeps the hens off of the cold ground but has a ventilation window at the peak that allows for air flow.

 Yes, there is a difference.
 Drafts are bad whereas ventilation is good.
 Drafts are cold and piercing and can do harm to your flock.
 Ventilation is filtered so it enters the coop slow and steady and keeps the coop filled with fresh clean air.
+Most air vents are found up high in the coop away from your hens so it is not blowing on them.

-You do not want drafts but you do want ventilation.
+The final work on this is: you do not want drafts but you do want ventilation.

 Lay down sufficient bedding.

 Before winter hits you will want to lay down a really good layer of bedding for your hens.
 Wood chips, sawdust, and straw are all great to use.
-I suggest laying down a good foot deep of bedding, especially if you live in a really cold climate and more if your chicken coop does not have a separate floor to the ground.
+I suggest laying down a good foot deep of bedding, especially if you live in a really cold climate and even more if your chicken coop does not have a separate floor to the ground.

 Set up a barrier.